phillymedia/2022-inflation-inequality-data/README.md

 # 2022-inflation-inequality-data

-Methodology for data cleaning and analysis for Philadelphia Inquirer's "TK INFLATION HEADLINE STORY", published June 11th, 2022.
+Methodology for data cleaning and analysis for Philadelphia Inquirer's `WHAT SOARING INFLATION MEANS FOR YOUR HOUSEHOLD`, published June 11th, 2022.

 ## Project goal